-Applicant Information Name: Date of Application: Address:Phone Number(s): Role in Division (please circle role and add requests) Student (indicate grade and school) Staff (indicate position and school/location) SCC Chair (indicate school and the date your state) Trustee (indicate school or committee initiating If you are submitting this application on behalf requested your support: of an organization indicate the organization that Application Details Have you read the division's administrative proceds submission of this request? dure on flag protocol and special event flags prior to Name of flag you are requesting be raised (attach Date of intended flag raising Special Event Flag raising may be requested at individual schools or at the Education Centre on behalf of the entire division.
-Reason for the display of the flag by the school or division: Outline any events, activities or communications the nat will accompany the flag raising.
+Applicant Information Name: Date of Application: Address: Phone Number(s): • g request, if any) of an organization indicate the organization that Application Details Have you read the division's administrative proceds submission of this request? dure on flag protocol and special event flags prior to Name of flag you are requesting be raised (attach Date of intended flag raising Special Event Flag raising may be requested at in behalf of the entire division.
+Reason for the display of the flag by the school or Outline any events, activities or communications the hat will accompany the flag raising.
 Signature of Applicant: Date:

 Division Response/Decision (for office use only)

 Date Application received:

 Date of decision:

 Date Applicant and Principal informed of decision:

 Rationale for Approval or Denial:

 Special Event Flag Display NOT Approved:

-Special Event Flag Approved: -
+Special Event Flag Approved:

 Flag Display Dates (one week):

 Name of Division Official:

 Signature: Date: